GeorgeTsakoumakis/cyber-justitia/README.md

 VM_IP="your_vm_instance_external_ip_here"
 ```

 If you are running locally this project locally, you won't need to input a VM IP as this is added for production uses only.
+If you want to deploy the app, make sure the external IP of your hosted VM is added to your environment variables as shown above.

 8. Run the following command to create a db migration: